soundcloud/cosine-lsh-join-spark/README.md

 ### QueryNearestNeighbours
 Brute force O(size(query) * size(catalog)) method to compute exact nearest neighbours for rows in the query matrix.
 As this is a very expensive computation additional sample parameters may be passed such that neighbours are just computed for a random fraction of the data set.
 This interface may be used to tune parameters for approximate solutions on a small subset of data.

-#Maven
+# Maven
 The artifacts are hosted on Maven Central.
-Add the following line to your build.sbt file:
+For Spark 1.x add the following line to your build.sbt file:

+	libraryDependencies += "com.soundcloud" % "cosine-lsh-join-spark_2.10" % "0.0.5"

+For Spark 2.x use:

-	libraryDependencies += "com.soundcloud" % "cosine-lsh-join-spark_2.10" % "0.0.4"
+    libraryDependencies += "com.soundcloud" % "cosine-lsh-join-spark_2.10" % "1.0.0"

+or if you're on scala 2.11.x use:

+    libraryDependencies += "com.soundcloud" % "cosine-lsh-join-spark_2.11" % "1.0.0"

 #Contributors
 [Özgür Demir](https://github.com/ozgurdemir)